xinliulab/CIS5370_Computer_Security/proj4/README.md

 # 3. Reference Image

 We provide a sample file system image for reference.
 The actual test images are from the same dataset (WikiArt), but we may select different images and randomly rename or resize them.
-Nevertheless, all images maintain the same characteristics (e.g., similar file name length distribution).
-You can [download the reference image here](#).
+Nevertheless, all images maintain the same characteristics (e.g., similar file name length distribution). .

 Once downloaded, you can directly mount the image file as a file system (you may need `root` privileges).
 The image will appear as part of the file system: